Stay Afloat with us

 Lifejackets are the most important piece of safety equipment when boating.

 Over the last 20 years, boating-related incidents were the second leading cause of drowning deaths in South Australia.
-A total of 65 lives were lost through to June 2024.
-Of these 65 drowning deaths, only one person was known to be wearing a lifejacket.

-Drowning data has been provided by the Royal Life Saving Society – Australia from the National Fatal Drowning Database.
+(Drowning data has been provided by the Royal Life Saving Society – Australia from the National Fatal Drowning Database.)

 South Australia’s Recreational Boating Safety Strategy